dstackai/dstack/docs/docs/concepts/gateways.md

 ## Define a configuration

-First, create a YAML file in your project folder.
-Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `gateway.dstack.yml` are both acceptable).
+First, define a gateway configuration as a YAML file in your project folder.
+The filename must end with `.dstack.yml` (e.g. `.dstack.yml` or `gateway.dstack.yml` are both acceptable).

 <div editor-title="gateway.dstack.yml">